samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

    .:arg2
 ```

-As you learn Hyperlambda, it might be beneficial to use the _"Evaluator"_ component that you can find in its
+As you study Hyperlambda, it might be beneficial to use the _"Evaluator"_ component that you can find in its
 frontend Angular dashboard website.
 This component allows you to play with Hyperlambda in _"immediate mode"_,
 allowing you to experiment with it, execute it immediately from your browser, using a very rich code editor,
 providing syntax highlighting, autocomplete on slots, and allows you to save your snippets for later on your